 - 1. All proposed signs with dimensions, colors, materials, location/orientation, etc. - 2.
 Color samples and materials for all exterior colors/materials. - 3.
 All elevations of all proposed on-site structures with all dimension, colors, details, materials, etc. A color elevation/rendering and/or photograph of the request shall be provided.
 The elevation plans shall identify the proposed screening of all roof top mechanical equipment completely screened from view a minimum 200 feet away. - 4.
 Detail of all site amenities (dumpster enclosure, fence, bench, trash receptacle, bike rack, lighting, etc.) with dimension, colors, materials, etc. - 5.
 Site Plan with requirements set forth in Appendix C Site/Subdivision Plan Checklist - 6.
 Justification Statement addressing the following decision making standards: - a.
 That the proposed request is consistent with the purposes, goals, objectives, and policies of the Comprehensive Plan. - b.
 That the proposed request is not in conflict with any portion of Wellington's LDR and is consistent with the purpose and intent of the LDR. - c.
 That the proposed request is compatible and consistent with existing uses and the zoning of properties surrounding the subject site the proposed request is appropriate for the site and surrounding area. - d.
+That the proposed request is consistent with Wellington neighborhood aesthetics. - 7.
+If requesting an Alternative Design Standard, Justification Statement addressing the following decision making standards: - a.
+Special conditions and circumstances exist which are peculiar to the land, structure or building involved. - b.
+The approval of alternative design standards will be consistent with the general intent and purpose of these regulations and will not be injurious to the neighborhood or otherwise detrimental to the public welfare - c.
+The approval of alternative development standards, if granted, is the minimum alternative that will make possible the reasonable use of the land, building or structure.

-That the proposed request is consistent with Wellington neighborhood aesthetics. - 6.
-If requesting a Technical Deviation for signage, Justification Statement addressing the following decision making standards: - e.
-Describe in detail the Technical Deviation. - f.
-No deviation may be granted which has the effect of permitting any sign which is specifically prohibited by these regulations. - g.
-The deviation must enhance the aesthetic result of the overall sign program or mitigate a unique feature of a user, structure, or location that warrants a technical deviation from the code in the opinion of the ARB. - h.
-Approval of the deviation must not negatively impact another tenant or building shown on the Master Sign Plan. - i.
+- 8. If requesting a Technical Deviation for signage, Justification Statement addressing the following decision making standards: - a.
+Describe in detail the Technical Deviation. - b.
+No deviation may be granted which has the effect of permitting any sign which is specifically prohibited by these regulations. - c.
+The deviation must enhance the aesthetic result of the overall sign program or mitigate a unique feature of a user, structure, or location that warrants a technical deviation from the code in the opinion of the ARB. - d.
+Approval of the deviation must not negatively impact another tenant or building shown on the Master Sign Plan. - e.
 The technical deviation must not cause any negative off-site impacts.